cmphilpot/cmphilpot/README.md

 <br>

 ## ⚡ Fun fact
-While living outside the US for several years, I was fortunate to have the opportunity to coach both the Russian and Bulgarian National Lacrosse teams!
+While living outside the US for several years, I was fortunate enough to have the opportunity to coach both the Russian and Bulgarian National Lacrosse teams!

 :lacrosse: :goal_net: